FriendsOfEpub/eBookPerfChecklist/README.md

 **If you’re using a mouse/touch:**

-- click the checkbox to check
+- click the “Expand/Collapse button” to toggle all details;
-- click the label to display details
+- click the label to display details;
+- click the checkbox to check;
-- click the “Thanks button” if you don’t need SVG, JS or animations
+- click the “Skip Section” button if the section doesn’t apply;;
-- click reset to… reset the checklist
+- click reset to… reset the checklist.

 **If you’re using a keyboard:**